z-siddiqi/alpaca-market-agent/docs/policy.md

 - Use limit orders only.
 - Start at the current midpoint, rounded to a valid price increment.
-- Refresh the option quote and confirm that 15 contracts fit buying power immediately before submission;
+- Refresh the option quote and confirm that the selected quantity fits buying power immediately before submission;
   refresh account or position state when its context timestamp is stale or a lifecycle event makes it ambiguous.